 Sattva translates in quality as good and harmony and happiness and light.

-Predominance of Sattva in a person is characterised by happiness, contentment, virtues like patience, perseverance, ability to forgive, and spiritual yearning.
+Predominance of Sattva in a person is characterised by happiness, contentment, virtues like patience, graceful, peaceful, disciplined, intuitive, sensitive, ability to forgive, and spiritual yearning.

 Rajas is characterised by activity and is the force to translate passion into action.
 In fact, Brahma is believed to carry Rajas during the creation of the universe.

 This is because, Rajsic Guna is the characteristic of the DOER – one who is motivated by the desire to achieve, is attached to results, has a passion to turn the ideas into action.